This page is about the O’Brien Graduate Fellowships for Human Rights and Legal Pluralism, destined to students pursuing a master's or doctoral degree.

 To find out more

-To find out more about the conditions of eligibility, selection criteria, and application procedure, and to download the application forms, see McGill Graduate Law Admissions: Financial help: Entrance Scholarships: O'Brien Fellowships.
+To find out more about the conditions of eligibility, selection criteria, and application procedure, and to download the application forms, see McGill Graduate Law Admissions: Graduate funding and entrance scholarships.